CommonGateway/CoreBundle/docs/features/Authorization.md

 ### API scopes

 API scopes should  be assigned to users through their SecurityGroups which can be added through the admin user interface.
-If you would like to work with an /api endpoint for a specific Schema the scope would be schemas.
+If you would like to work with an /api endpoint for a specific Schema the scope would be schemas.https://vng.opencatalogi.nl/schemas/zrc.zaak.schema.json.GET
-@todo what would the complete scope be? ^

 # Common Gateway: Ownership and Creation